Revocation (band): First four albums (2006–2013)

-Deathless and Great is our Sin (2014-2016)
+Deathless and Great Is Our Sin (2014–2016)

-In early April 2014, it was announced that Revocation had signed with Metal Blade Records and that the recording of a new album had begun.
+In early April 2014, Revocation signed with Metal Blade Records and began recording a new album.
 The band's fifth full-length, Deathless, was released on October 14, 2014.
 Revocation embarked on a fall tour in the U.S. with Crowbar, Havok, Fit For An Autopsy, and Armed for Apocalypse.
-Following the fall tour, they trekked across Europe with Cannibal Corpse and Aeon.
+Following that, they toured Europe with Cannibal Corpse and Aeon.

-In June 2015, drummer Phil Dubois-Coyne announced that he was leaving the band.
-He was replaced by Ash Pearson, the former drummer of 3 Inches of Blood.

-In September 2015, the band announced that Empire of the Obscene was to be re-issued on November 13, 2015 via Metal Blade Records.
+In September 2015, the band announced that Empire of the Obscene would be re-issued on November 13, 2015 via Metal Blade Records.
 Remixed and remastered, the album included bonus tracks from their 2006 EP, Summon the Spawn.

 In May 2016, the band announced their sixth studio album, Great Is Our Sin.
 The album was released on July 22, 2016 via Metal Blade Records.

-The Outer Ones and Netherheaven (since 2017)
+The Outer Ones and Netherheaven (2017–present)

-On November 13, 2017, Davidson revealed that writing had begun on the band's next album in an interview with Metal Injection and that the album is planned to be released in 2018.
+The band toured the US in the spring of 2017, supporting Morbid Angel and Suffocation along with Withered.
+On November 13, 2017, Davidson told Metal Injection that writing had begun on the band's next album, planned to be released in 2018.
 On February 5, 2018, the band hinted that recording had begun via posts on the band's various social media outlets.
-On April 5, 2018, the band announced that tracking for the new album was completed at Planet Z Studios.
-On May 15, 2018, the band teased 20 seconds of a new song and what appears to be a release date of September 28, 2018.
+On April 5, 2018, the band announced that they had completed tracking for the new album at Planet Z Studios.
+On May 15, 2018, the band teased 20 seconds of a new song and what appeared to be a release date of September 28, 2018.

 On June 5, 2018, the band revealed the title of their seventh album, The Outer Ones, released on September 28, 2018 via Metal Blade.
-The band has also announced their second-ever North American headline tour in September and October 2018, with Exhumed, Rivers of Nihil and Yautja as support acts.
+The band announced their second-ever North American headline tour in September and October 2018, with Exhumed, Rivers of Nihil and Yautja as support acts.

-On July 10, 2018, the band revealed the track listing and cover artwork of The Outer Ones, along with a music video for "Of Unworldly Origin", the first single of the album.
+On July 10, 2018, the band revealed the track listing and cover artwork of The Outer Ones, along with a music video for first single "Of Unworldly Origin".

-On June 20, 2020, rhythm guitarist Dan Gargiulo left the band, citing a desire to "focus on other musical and life endeavors".
-It was also announced that the band was currently working on their eighth album as a trio.
+On June 20, 2020, rhythm guitarist Dan Gargiulo left the band to "focus on other musical and life endeavors".
+It was announced that the band were working on their eighth album as a trio.

 On June 16, 2022, Revocation announced that their new album would be titled Netherheaven.
 On July 6, it was revealed the album would be released on September 9, and the album's first single, "Diabolical Majesty," was also released.

-Revocation were performing at the Apollo Theatre (Belvidere, Illinois) with Morbid Angel and Crypta during the tornado outbreak of March 31 - April 1, 2023.
+Revocation were performing at the Apollo Theatre (Belvidere, Illinois) with Morbid Angel and Crypta during the tornado outbreak of March 31 – April 1, 2023.
 An EF1 tornado struck the venue, which caused a roof collapse that killed at least one person and injured dozens others, though the bands were unharmed.

+The band performed at Milwaukee Metal Fest in 2025.